skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

    },
 ```

-So, per the instructions, I want users to click the element to proceed.
+So, per the instructions, I want users to click the chart segment to proceed.
 Shepherd does have an `advanceOn` step property,  but it's finicky and [even the library's authors don't endorse its use.](https://github.com/shipshapecode/shepherd/issues/511#issuecomment-520810849) I find it's easier to just skip the troubleshooting and put a one-time event listener on the element using a function in the `when` property on the `show` event.
-Now the user **must** click the element to continue (again, assuming you set `keyboardNavigation` to false in the tour options.
+Now the user **must** click the element to continue, assuming you set `keyboardNavigation` to false in the tour options.

 (As a side-note, [{once:true} on addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Browser_compatibility) won't work on IE11.
 But if you have to support IE11, you're probably already enough of a wizard to know the workarounds.)